Introduction

 $ R = \frac{1}{\rho}, $

 with the same conventions for $\rho = 0$ and $\rho = \infty$ as above.
-The Root Test is sometimes preferred when the coefficients $c_n$ are given by a formula that involves factorials or powers in a way that makes the $n$th root easier to evaluate than the ratio Nothing fancy..
+The Root Test is sometimes preferred when the coefficients $c_n$ are given by a formula that involves factorials or powers in a way that makes the $n$th root easier to evaluate than the ratio Worth knowing..

 Both tests are equivalent in the sense that they yield the same value of $R$ whenever the relevant limits exist.
-In practice, one chooses whichever computation is simpler for the series at hand.
+In practice, one chooses whichever computation is simpler for the series at hand Turns out it matters..

 Worked Examples